 Why Should You Go to a Hospital After Sexual Assault?

-Although you may not appear to have physical injuries, you should still seek emergency treatment following a sexual assault.
+Although you may not appear to have physical injuries, you still should seek emergency treatment following a sexual assault.

 In additional to treating any physical injuries, a hospital can connect you with counselors and other options for continuing care.
+UPMC Magee calls in a victim’s advocate, Pittsburgh Action Against Rape, for all cases.
+The group provides counseling and legal advocacy.

 Treatment for the Effects of Sexual Assault